What is Film Studies?

 You do not need to have done any film or media studies before - but a genuine interest in the history of film is necessary.

-All students will be expected to provide their own stationery, computer disks and calculators (where appropriate).
+All students will be expected to provide their own stationery, USB sticks and calculators (where appropriate).
 Costs are outlined below:

-While there are copies of all the films we study in the College library, some students find it useful to buy DVDs/videos of focus films.
+While there are copies of all the films we study in the College library, some students find it useful to buy DVDs of focus films.